The Big Picture…

 “94% of executives are unsatisfied with innovation performance”.
 Yet “84% see innovation as important to growth”!
 And “54% of companies struggle to bridge the gap between innovation and business”.
 Worse; “very few executives know what the problem is and how to fix it”!

 Innovation, as a buzzword, is everywhere.
 CEOs highlight innovation in corporate speeches.
-As does marketing copy, which can’t stop using the word.
+And so does marketing copy, which can’t stop using the word.
 Organisations perform grand-standing innovation activities (innovation theatre).
 We try internal, external and open innovation.
-And, seemingly every job advert is looking for innovative people to fill innovative positions.
+And, seemingly, every job advert is looking for innovative people to fill innovative positions.

 However, we are not making the difference we expect and need.
 McKinsey’s found only 6% of executives are happy with innovation performance.
 This is a concern since our economies are becoming stagnant.
 And growth for companies is elusive.